anabanami/goodnessGlaciers/Gadi/ISMIP/processing/📚docs/convergence_analyser/convergence_analyser_H_V.md

     A PNG Image (*_convergence_summary.png): A 2x2 plot containing:

-        Top-Left: Surface velocity profiles for all resolutions.
+        Top-Left: Surface velocity profiles for all resolutions along the centerline.

-        Top-Right: Basal velocity profiles for all resolutions.
+        Top-Right: Basal velocity profiles for all resolutions along the centerline.

-        Bottom-Left: A bar chart showing the calculated L2 errors for each resolution combination.
+        Bottom-Left: A bar chart showing the calculated L2 errors for each resolution combination, with separate bars for surface and basal velocity errors.

         Bottom-Right: The time evolution of the maximum velocity in the domain for each simulation.

-    A Markdown Report (*_convergence_report.md): A text file with a formatted table summarizing the L2 errors and stating whether each resolution has "CONVERGED" based on a 1% relative error tolerance.
+    A Markdown Report (*_convergence_report.md): A text file with a formatted table summarizing the L2 errors for both surface and basal velocities, stating whether each resolution has "CONVERGED" based on a 1% relative error tolerance.
 The resolution is reported as a tuple (H, V).

 4. Dependencies and Limitations